SeaQL/seaql.github.io/sea-orm-pro/docs/01-introduction/02-sea-orm-pro-plus.md

 # SeaORM Pro Plus

 SeaORM Pro is free-to-use software.
-All backend source code is MIT Licensed, but the frontend source code is closed for the time being.
+All backend source code is MIT Licensed, but the frontend source code is close-sourced for the time being.

 [SeaORM Pro Plus](https://github.com/SeaQL/sea-orm-pro-plus) provides additional features and access to the frontend source code.